hynek/structlog/docs/why.md

 `structlog` is completely flexible about *how* the resulting log entry is emitted.
 Since each log entry is a dictionary, it can be formatted to **any** format:

-- A colorful key/value format for [local development](https://www.structlog.org/en/stable/development.html),
+- A colorful key / value format for [local development](https://www.structlog.org/en/stable/development.html),
 - [JSON](https://www.structlog.org/en/stable/api.html#structlog.processors.JSONRenderer) for easy parsing,
 - or some standard format you have parsers for like *nginx* or Apache *httpd*.